BRAND NEW Precision Grinder and FG Diamond Burs now available!

 There are a few things to consider when purchasing an air pen.
 What sort of fossils are you collecting?
 How fragile are they?
 Is there a lot of hard rock that you need to remove before working on the fossil?
 What’s your budget?
 Do you already have an air pen?

 Different tools do different jobs, and have different internal mechanisms which make them exceptionally good at some jobs, but relatively poor at others.
-All of our own-brand tools at ZOIC PalaeoTech are custom designed to fulfil a need in fossil preparation, but we do our best to make them as versatile as possible to maximise their usefulness.
+All of our air scribes at ZOIC PalaeoTech are custom designed to fulfil a need in fossil preparation, but we do our best to make them as versatile as possible to maximise their usefulness.
 Whilst there are ‘general purpose’ tools to suit somebody just getting started, many professionals or advanced vocational fossil preparators have a myriad of tools; each with its own very specific niche in their work.

 fossil preparation tools